openlilylib/scholarly/doc/source/oll-preamble.rst

 Besides hosting a growing list of unique projects, openLilyLib (OLL) provides a robust infrastructure for building new libraries/frameworks from the ground up.
-Its most important and ubiquitous features are the package and option handling systems.
+Its most important and ubiquitous features from a user's standpoint are the package and option handling systems.
 Though this is not a comprehensive guide to all of OLL, we will go over every feature that is at least relevant to using scholarLY.
 More information and an updated, unified documentation of all of openLilyLib (including all of its child projects') is forthcoming.

 Introduction